culiutudousi/ImageCut/README.md

 ## Some Disadvantages

-1. When pack into exe, the start-up time is to slow
+1. When packed into exe, the start-up time of ImageCut is too slow
 2. The method to show display image wastes too much calculation

 ## Introduction of Code